Malav5372/TweetNLPAnalysis/sentiment_emotion_analysis/README.md

 5. Flask: The web framework utilized for creating the backend of our web application.

 ## Dataset
-The ML model Passive Aggressive Classifier as this model is a standard for text-based processing and is trained on a comprehensive dataset comprising 25,744 tweets in CSV format.
-This dataset forms the bedrock upon which our sentiment and emotion analysis capabilities are built
+The ML model Passive Aggressive Classifier is used as this model is a standard for text-based processing and is trained on a comprehensive dataset comprising 25,744 tweets in CSV format.
+This dataset forms the bedrock upon which our sentiment and emotion analysis capabilities.